QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

 The proposed tuning steps do not have any mandatory thresholds.
-The extension process contains two numeric parameters, which were left set to their default values: \emph{minImprovement=0} and \emph{minCondImprovement=-1}.
-These default values have natural explanations (cf. Section~\ref{ss:Ext}) and the tuning of these thresholds can be generally recommended only for improving runtime on larger datasets.
+The extension process contains two numerical parameters, which are left set to their default values: \emph{minImprovement=0} and \emph{minCI=-1}.
+These default values are justified in Section~\ref{ss:Ext}.
+The effect of varying the latter threshold is studied in Subs.~\ref{ss:scalability}.

-\paragraph{Evaluation Methodology} We evaluated individual rule tuning steps.
-As a baseline, we use CBA run with default parameters corresponding to those recommended in \cite{Liu98integratingclassification} (with small deviations justified above).
-Classification performance is measured by accuracy as in most recent studies of ARC classifier performance, such as \cite{yang2017scalable,angelino2017learning,wang2018multi}.
-All results are reported using ten-fold cross-validation with macro averaging.
-All evaluations used exactly the same folds.
-The average accuracy for all 22 datasets is reported as an indicative comparison measure as well as a won-tie-loss matrix, which compares two classifiers by reporting the number of datasets where the reference classifier wins, loses or the two classifiers perform equally well.
-For a more reliable comparison, we include p-values for the Wilcoxon signed-rank test computed on accuracies.
-This test is preferred over Friedman's test according to the authoritative work of \cite{benavoli2016should}.
+\paragraph{Evaluation Methodology} We evaluate the individual rule tuning steps.
+As a baseline, we use a CBA run with default parameters corresponding to those recommended in \cite{Liu98integratingclassification} (with small deviations justified above).
+Classification performance is measured by accuracy as in several studies of ARC classifier performance, such as \cite{yang2017scalable,angelino2017learning,wang2018multi}.
+All results are reported using tenfold cross-validation with macro averaging.
+All evaluations used the same folds.
+The average accuracy for all 22 datasets is reported as an indicative comparison measure.
+We also include a won-tie-loss matrix, which compares two classifiers by reporting the number of datasets where the reference classifier wins, loses, or the two classifiers perform equally well.
+For a more reliable comparison, we include p-value for the Wilcoxon signed-rank test computed on accuracies.
+This test is preferred over Friedman's test \cite{benavoli2016should}.

-We use three metrics to measure the size of the model: average antecedent length (number of conditions in the rule), number of rules per model and average number of conditions per model computed as \emph{number of rules} $\times$ \emph{average antecedent length}.
-These are the most common measures in recent related research: \cite{angelino2017learning,lakkarajuinterpretable} used the number of rules, and \cite{wang2018multi,lakkarajuinterpretable} the total number of conditions (or the average rule length).
+We use three metrics to measure the size of the model: the average antecedent length (number of conditions in the rule), the average number of rules per model and the average number of conditions per model, which is computed as the \emph{average number of rules} $\times$ \emph{average antecedent length}.
+These are the most common measures in recent related research: \cite{angelino2017learning,lakkarajuinterpretable,wang2018multi,lakkarajuinterpretable}.